everurstruly/SpentWell/README.md

-# Wellspent
+# Greens

-Wellspent is a cross-platform mobile app that reenforces wise spending by turning your income, wants, needs, and goals into smart allocations and insights, based on sound personal finance principles.
+Greens is a cross-platform mobile app that reenforces wise spending by turning your income, wants, needs, and goals into smart allocations and insights, based on sound personal finance principles.

 ## Feedback